 Item 12e – Principles for the Nomination Committee

-The Nomination Committee proposes that the Principles for the Nomination Committee shall remain the same as those approved by the 2016 Annual General Meeting:
+The Nomination Committee proposes that the Principles for the Nomination Committee shall remain unchanged until the Annual General Meeting decides otherwise.

 The Nomination Committee shall consist of representatives of a minimum of three and a maximum of five of the largest shareholders by voting entitlement, together with the Chairman of the Board.
 The Chairman of the Board shall invite the five largest shareholders by voting entitlement to participate in the Nomination Committee.
 The entitlement shall be based on Euroclear Sweden AB’s list of shareholders (by groups of owners) on the last banking day in August, and on other reliable information provided to the Company at this time.